 When is the best time to visit?

 The city sees the fewest visitors from December through February when weather is cold and there is a high chance of rain.
-May through June, and October through November, are good off-peak times to visit as flight prices are lower, crowds are few and the weather is relatively favourable.
+May through June, and October through November, are good off-peak times to find cheap flights to Liverpool, crowds are few and the weather is relatively favourable.

 Why visit the city?

-Liverpool grew in wealth and influence over the 18th and 19th centuries to become a powerhouse of trade and industry.
+Find a cheap flight to Liverpool and visit the city which grew in wealth and influence over the 18th and 19th centuries to become a powerhouse of trade and industry.
 The city’s historical significance is reflected in its status as the first city outside London to be awarded blue plaques by English Heritage, which recognises the “significant contribution made by its sons and daughters in all walks of life."

 Among these famous Liverpudlians (or “Scousers”) are Paul McCartney, John Lennon, George Harrison and Ringo Starr.
 The Beatles tourism has blossomed in the proud city, where tours of significant sites such as former residences are available in abundance.
 Liverpool is synonymous with The Beatles – even the airport is aptly named Liverpool John Lennon Airport.
 You’ll want to make sure sights like The Cavern Club and the Lennon Statue are part of your visit.
 Modern Liverpool is not content to rest on its laurels, however, and its buzzing music scene draws acclaimed groups and artists from around the globe to perform at its many music venues.
 The Echo Arena, which seats about 11,000, plays host to concerts by renowned musicians and other high-profile music and sporting events.